29 Mar When Does My Shingle Roof Need To Be Replaced?

 - Look for curled or cracked shingles.
 As the asphalt in the shingle becomes worn and brittle, it will start to deteriorate.
 Curling and cracking are signs that the shingles are deteriorating.

 - Check for organic growth, including mold and mildew.
-This can cause premature deterioration of the roof.
-Minor organic growth can be handled easily.
+Organic growth can cause premature deterioration of the roof.
+It is easy for a professional to control and even prevent minor organic growth.
 However, depending on the severity of the problem, it may require a re-roof.

 - Naturally, if you see leaks inside your home, this is a clear sign of a roof problem.
 In this case, the roof can be repaired but may have to be replaced depending on its overall condition.

 Of course, implementing a solid roof maintenance plan can offer some clarity as to the remaining life of your roof.
-With regular inspections, a roofer can easily determine when the shingles are starting to wear beyond their usable life and perform repairs to keep them in good shape.
+Garabar can determine when the shingles are starting to wear beyond their usable life.
+We can also perform repairs to keep your roof in good shape between regular inspections.

-No matter how you determine that your shingles are ready for replacement, don’t wait too long.
-Penetrations in the roofing system can cause slow or inconspicuous leaks that can cause major damage before they are found.
-Keeping an eye on your shingle roof and replacing it when the time is right is the best way to avoid these costly repairs.
+Don’t wait too long.
+No matter how you determine that your shingles are ready for replacement.
+Penetrations in the roofing system can cause slow or inconspicuous leaks that can cause significant damage.
+Early detection will save you money in the long run.
+Keeping a watchful eye on your shingle roof and replacing it when necessary will help avoid costly repairs.